kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 ### Graph schema

-The first step, prior to any LLM prompting, is to sketch out a graph schema that we will use to model our domain.
+The preliminary step, prior to any LLM prompting, is to sketch out a graph schema that we will use to model our domain.
+This is what informs our BAML schema design, shown further below.

 <Img src="/img/unstructured-data-to-graph-baml-kuzu/drug-patient-graph-schema.png" alt="Drug-patient graph schema" />